Set a :root based on px and use rem everywhere

 “Set a :root based on px and use rem everywhere” means:

-3. Write all dimensions – grid columns, gutters, paddings, margins, type, icons, etc. – in rem units.
+html/:root) as the font‑size. - Write all dimensions – grid columns, gutters, paddings, margins, type, icons, etc. – in

 Because 1 rem always equals the root’s font‑size, changing that one value (via media queries, user preferences, or a CSS variable) instantly scales the whole layout, including any CSS Grid you’ve built.